Andy Holt (politician)

-Andrew Hunter Holt (born December 22, 1981) is an American politician who serves in the Tennessee House of Representatives, representing District 76, covering Weakley County and parts of Obion and Carroll Counties.
-Holt is a Republican and currently serves as the vice-chair of the Agriculture and Natural Resources Committee and as a member of the Local Government Committee and of the Agriculture and Natural Resources Subcommittee.
-He served his first term in Tennessee's 107th General Assembly (2011-2012) and was re-elected to the 108th through 110th General Assemblies.
+Andrew Hunter Holt (born December 22, 1981) is an American politician who served in the Tennessee House of Representatives, representing District 76, covering Weakley County and parts of Obion and Carroll Counties.
+Holt is a Republican and served as vice-chair of the Agriculture and Natural Resources Committee and as a member of the Local Government Committee and the Agriculture and Natural Resources Subcommittee.
+He served from 2011 to 2021, through Tennessee's 107th to 111th General Assemblies.

-As a West Tennessee conservative, Holt was considered a major contender for U.S. Congress in 2016 in the Tennessee 8th District.

 Education

-Representative Holt earned an MBA from the University of Tennessee at Martin in 2007.
-He earned his B.S. in 2004 from the University of Tennessee at Knoxville.
+In 2004, Holt earned a BS degree in business and agricultural economics from the University of Tennessee at Knoxville.
+He later earned an MBA from the University of Tennessee at Martin in 2007.

-Legislation
+Tennessee House of Representatives (2011–2021)

-Representative Holt introduced fourteen bills in Tennessee's 108th General Assembly.
+Holt introduced fourteen bills in Tennessee's 108th General Assembly.
 The bills impacted laws ranging from taxes, county road supervisors, criminal procedure, and agricultural operations.
-Representative Holt is a staunch conservative, and has a record for voting against almost every Democratic or "liberal" item on the agenda.
-He is often criticized for attacking government programs such as the Affordable Care Act without proposing alternative solutions.

-On January 5, 2016, Andy Holt was heavily criticized for making statements towards President Obama regarding the president's executive orders on gun control.
-He took to Twitter to tell the president to “Take your gun control and shove it”.
-This came on the heels of Holt's highly publicized Twitter spat stemming from a tweet he made in support of the armed occupation of the Mulheur National Wildlife Refuge led by Ammon Bundy for which he received criticism including a call by Chattanooga City Councilman, Chris Anderson, for a Department of Justice investigation into Holt's “treasonous” behavior.
+On January 5, 2016, Andy Holt was heavily criticized for making statements toward President Barack Obama regarding the president's executive orders on gun control.
+He took to Twitter to tell the president to "Take your gun control and shove it".
+This came on the heels of Holt's highly publicized Twitter spat stemming from a tweet he made in support of the occupation of the Malheur National Wildlife Refuge led by Ammon Bundy.
+Holt received criticism for the incident, including a call by Chattanooga City Councilman Chris Anderson for a Department of Justice investigation into Holt's "treasonous" behavior.

-Holt supported a 2018 bill to strip Memphis of $250,000 after the majority-black city opted to remove the busts of Confederate President Jefferson Davis and Confederate General and Ku Klux Klan leader Nathan Bedford Forrest.

-On June 9, 2020, Holt voted as a member of the House Naming, Designating, & Private Acts Committee against removal of a bust honoring Ku Klux Klan Grand Wizard Nathan Bedford Forrest from the Tennessee State Capitol building.
+Holt considered running in the 2016 election for Tennessee's 8th congressional district, but ultimately declined to do so.